-The capital programme can be funded through various different sources as shown in Table 12 below.
+The capital programme can be funded through various different sources as shown in Table 13 below.

-Table 12 Sources of capital funding
+Table 13 Sources of capital funding

 Internal External

 Capital Receipts Government Grants

-Reserves • Other Grants (e.g. ERDF)
+Reserves Other Grants (e.g. ERDF)

 Contribution from Revenue Contributions from Partners

 Other Contributions

 Borrowing

 SPT's primary source of funding is Government Grants, both specific and general.
-The proposed 2019/20 capital budget is proposed to be 100% funded from capital grants.
-Although SPT has the power to borrow it is currently debt free and has no current plans to borrow.
+The proposed 2020/21 capital budget is planned to be fully funded from capital grants.
+As is normal the expenditure is set greater than the available funding to ensure that the plan delivery is maximised within the funding available and project delivery movements.

+Although SPT has the power to borrow, currently it is debt-free and there are no plans to borrow.